Raymund Brachmann: Life

-Born in Leipzig, Brachmann was the son of a Amtsgerichtsrat in Leipzig.
+Born in Leipzig, Brachmann was the son of an Amtsgerichtsrat in Leipzig.
 After his father's early death, he studied architecture at the Technical University of Dresden.

 Brachmann received his first major commission, a country house in Waldsteinberg, from a young officer's widow whom he later married.

 The merchant Max Haunstein, a relative of Brachmann's wife, commissioned him to design a villa as a wedding gift for his wife.
 The house at Liviastrasse 8 in Leipzig, whose spatial concept was based on the position of the sun in the course of the day, was designed by Paul Horst-Schulze.
 It had a drinking fountain in the salon, a dumbwaiter and a luxurious bathroom.
 Enthused by the result, Haunstein subsequently provided Brachmann with the money for several residential buildings in Leibnizstraße.

 Brachmann's main work is considered to be the very expensive so-called Märchenhaus, built in 1906/1907 in valuable materials, with portraits of Leipzig personalities designed by Johannes Hartmann at the Platz am Künstlerhaus (since 1922 Nikischplatz.
 On 4 December 1943, this important example of Leipzig's Art Nouveau architecture was destroyed.

 Brachmann also worked with the renowned Munich Vereinigte Werkstätten für Kunst im Handwerk.
 He was a member of the Association of German Architects and the Leipziger Künstlerbund.
 Together with Paul Horst-Schulze, he participated in the 3rd German Arts and Crafts Exhibition in Dresden in 1906 on behalf of the Leipziger Künstlerbund.
 As early as 1907, Brachmann became a member of the Deutscher Werkbund, which had only been founded in the same year.

 Brachmann died in Leipzig at the age of 80.